oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/README.md

 - faster speech recognition would help significantly (smaller vosk model helped)
 - when in text mode, minimize the command words that still function
 - if mouse started and you switch modes, the thread just keeps running - need to fix
-- external usb sound card such as the Andrea PureAudio
+- external usb sound card such as the Andrea PureAudio / Audix OM7 mic

 ## Related Projects & Articles